 What is the HOPE Pro Bono Challenge?

-Students pledge to complete 75 hours of pro bono service before graduation.
-Students who satisfy the Pro Bono Challenge will be recognized at graduation and will receive notation on their transcripts.
+Students who complete at least 75 hours of pro bono service while in law school will be recognized with an honor cord at graduation and will receive transcript notation.

 What counts as Pro Bono hours?

 Pro Bono hours include work that is:

 - Legal or law-related work for a non-profit or government agency;

 - Under the supervision of a licensed attorney or a member of the law school faculty; and

 - Designed to directly or indirectly address the legal needs of underrepresented groups, or organizations.

 What counts as Community Service hours?

 To receive community service hours, students must perform work that is in conjunction with a community service agency, student organization, law school program or has been approved as a qualified service project by the HOPE Public Interest Resource Center.